-Tucked away inside the protective leather case that I use, my Kindle looks like a typical diary or notebook.
+Tucked away inside the leather case that I use, my Kindle looks like a typical diary or notebook.
 It is simple and discrete, making it (and me) a far less attractive target for theft than something like a shiny new iPad.

 I paid $189 for the international version of the Keyboard 3G, and there is now an advertising-supported version for $139 (US only) as well.
 Either way it represents excellent value, and with a continual downward pricing trend that is likely to only get better.

-While I have been fortunate enough not to break my Kindle, a good friend of mine has – three times.
+While I have been fortunate enough not to break my Kindle, a good friend of mine has – five times.
 Don’t ask.
 Each time a new one has been sent to her home address with no questions asked and 90 days to return the broken one – well beyond the actual obligations listed on the Amazon web site.
 You really can’t ask for more than that, especially with the rigours of travel on your electronics.

 Not everything is perfect in Kindle world, however.
 A few things that I really don’t love about it include:

 The input methods